Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance: Method

 \subsubsection{Control Condition}

 The control condition is particularly important for the endocrinological markers, as these are susceptible to environmental influences.
 Moreover, it became evident that subjective measurements such as the \ac{SSQ} do not fully adhere to the zero-baseline assumption \citep{Brown2022zeroBaseline}.
 As a result, these measurements also become more robust when an appropriate control condition is implemented.

-We opted for a low-level (passive) control condition rather than closely mimicking the experimental condition.
-This decision was made to control for the well-known circadian rhythm of the \ac{HPA} axis \citep{Kirschbaum1994}.
-Participants in the control group were immediately directed to the resting room, where saliva samples and \ac{SSQ} assessments were taken at the same time points as in the experimental condition.
+We deliberately chose a low-level (passive), time-matched control condition because our primary outcomes included endocrine markers related to HPA-axis activity, which are highly sensitive to contextual arousal, novelty, expectancy, and environmental stimulation.
+Any VR exposure — even a “less sickening” or stationary version — would still constitute an active manipulation (e.g., visual stimulation, immersion, novelty, equipment setup), potentially influencing HPA-axis responses independent of cybersickness.
+The passive control was therefore intended to provide a conservative baseline while controlling for the well-known circadian rhythm of the HPA axis \citep{Kirschbaum1994} as well as repeated sampling effects.
+Accordingly, participants in the control session followed the identical measurement schedule (saliva sampling and SSQ assessments at the same time points as in the study session) while resting in the recovery room.

+During the control session, participants were immediately directed to the resting room, where saliva samples and \ac{SSQ} assessments were taken at the same time points as in the study session.

 The first sample was labeled $t=-17$, following the notation of the study condition.
 They also completed the \emph{n-Back} task at $t=35$.